-Additional bacteria data collection would be beneficial to support identification of sources of potentially harmful bacteria in the Pascoag River watershed.
+Additional bacteria data collection would be beneficial to support identification of sources of potentially harmful bacteria in the Chepachet River watershed.
 These activities could include sampling at several different locations and under different weather conditions (e.g., wet and dry).
+Additional focus areas for sampling should be the reaches of the unimpaired segment of the river in Glocester.
 Field reconnaissance surveys focusing on stream buffers, stormwater runoff, and other source identification would also be beneficial.
 Based on existing ordinances and previous investigations, the following steps are recommended to support water quality goals.